microsoft/cobalt/shared/README.md

 ## Deployment

-### Authenticate using your Azure Principal or an Azure account with privileges to deploy resource groups.
+### Authenticate using your Azure Principal or an Azure account with privileges to deploy resources.

 ``` bash
 $ az login